-Students on the programme acquire knowledge from both conventional lectures and supporting video materials.
-Traditional spoken lectures are still used to give a general overview of the topic and set the context for guided study and classroom exercises and workshops.
+The traditional spoken lecture is still used to give a general overview of the topic and set the context for guided study and classroom exercises and workshops.
 In some modules, to give more time for classwork, this material is included in a video lecture which students access via the Blackboard system.